 Future Trends in Emotionally Intelligent Chatbots

-The field is evolving rapidly.
-Here are some emerging trends:
+The field of emotionally-aware chatbots is evolving rapidly, driven by advances in AI customer experience and emotion-sensing technology.
+Here are some key emerging trends:

 Voice Emotion Detection